papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 <a name="BlenderTool" />
 ### Blender Tool

 One idea for a workflow would be to produce a low-poly and very rough 3D object of your art asset.
-Then you can use the [Blender Normal Map Template](https://github.com/mattdesl/lwjgl-basics/tree/master/tools/blender-normals) to render your object to a 2D tangent space normal map.
-Then, you could open the normal map in Photoshop and begin working on the texturing.
+Then you can use [this Blender normal map template](https://github.com/mattdesl/lwjgl-basics/tree/master/tools/blender-normals) to render your object to a 2D tangent space normal map.
+Then, you could open the normal map in Photoshop and begin working on the diffuse color map.

 Here's what the Blender template looks like:
 ![Image](http://i.imgur.com/dFRsM.png)

 <a name="FurtherReading" />
+## Further Reading

 Here are some useful links that go into more detail regarding normal mapping for 3D games: